-Category Recommendations Revenue Collection Use the following revenue collection process: send road charge revenues from pilot participants to a Commercial Account Manager, then to a state administering agency, and then to the State Controller's Office where the revenues will be deposited into a temporary special fund.
-Commercial Account Managers will invoice participants, collect funds, and calculate any reimbursements owed.
+Category Recommendations Revenue Collection Use the following revenue collection process: send road charge revenues from pilot participants to a commercial account manager, then to a state administering agency, and then to the State Controller's Office where the revenues will be deposited into a temporary special fund.
+Commercial account managers will invoice participants, collect funds, and calculate any reimbursements owed.
 Offer various payment methods to participants including: Post-payment for charges online, via phone, or via mail.
 Pre-payment for charges.
 This concept was tested in the first California pilot as a mileage permit, a manual reporting method in which the vehicle owner pre-pays for a fixed number of miles.
 Assess the feasibility and acceptability of charging service fees for end users that vary based on the method of mileage reporting chosen.
-This would result in a "sliding scale" of road charge payments.
-Collect data from participants using the participant's choice among plug-in device, telematics, and dometer readings.
+This would result in a sliding scale of road charge payments.
+Collect participant data using the participant's choice among plug-in device, telematics, and odometer readings.
 Follow the invoice design principles laid out below.
-Organize information hierarchically to help users decrease information processing time and focus on more relevant information to evaluate impact of a road charge and provide feedback to the pilot project team.
-Include a brief message to explain pilot research objectives, frame pilot participant experience, and explain rate setting principles.
-Use section headers to create a clear visual hierarchy and help users scan content quickly.
+Organize information hierarchically to help users decrease information processing time and focus on more relevant information to evaluate the impact of a road charge and provide feedback to the pilot project team.
+Include a brief message to explain rate-setting principles.
+Use section headers to create a clear visual hierarchy and help users quickly scan content.
 Call out information that will be referenced in survey questions.
 Provide links to additional information online.
 Call out how to access participant surveys.
-Use consistent and clear layouts that emphasize most important information (amount owed, payment due date).
+Use consistent and clear layouts emphasizing the most important information (amount owed, payment due date).
+Present an account and invoice summary on every page.
 Provide tips on how to minimize road charge, similar to what is done by utility companies.
-Enforcement a.
-Verify vehicle details with the Department of Motor Vehicles or build an automated interface directly between Commercial Account Managers and the Department of Motor Vehicles. b.
+Enforcement Verify vehicle details with the Department of Motor Vehicles or build an automated interface between commercial account managers and the Department of Motor Vehicles.
 Begin to develop enforcement policies for a long-term program.